KlimaDAO/fair-launch-monorepo/solidity/README.md

 - Si = Final staked amount for wallet i
 - ST = Total KLIMA remaining staked at freeze (totalStaked)

-KLIMAX Allocation:
+K2 Allocation:
-For each wallet i, the KLIMAX allocation (Ki) is determined by:
+For each wallet i, the K2 allocation (Ki) is determined by:
 Ki = (Pi / PT) × 40,000,000
 Where:
 - Pi = Final points for wallet i (organic + burn accrued)